You might want to change the configuration of your deployment to:

 Let the user interface guide you through the cluster configuration for your cluster.
-For a full list of the supported settings, see What Deployment Settings Are Available?
+For a full list of the supported settings, check What Deployment Settings Are Available?

 If you are changing an existing deployment, you can make multiple changes to your Elasticsearch cluster with a single configuration update, such as changing the capacity and upgrading to a new Elasticsearch version in one step.

 - Save your changes.
 The new configuration takes a few moments to create.